iamtor9/solid-computing-machine/routes/APIDOCS.md

         - `response` - JSON web token <br>
     <hr>
 - `/api/contacts` - the methods below explain the structure that is to be sent and that will be sent back out
-  - `post` - this will add contacts to the user provided in the token
+  - `post` - this will add contacts to the user-provided in the token
     - `input` <br>
       HEADERS
       ```